‘Roseanne’ Revival Lands at ABC

 The planned revival of classic sitcom “Roseanne” is moving forward at ABC, network president Channing Dungey said Tuesday.

-“We’re rebooting ‘Roseanne,'”Dungey said on a conference call with reporters when asked about the show, adding it is being eyed for a midseason debut.
+“We’re rebooting ‘Roseanne,'”Dungey said on a conference call with reporters, adding it is being eyed for a midseason debut.
 ABC had been competing with Netflix for the new installment of the show.

 The eight-episode reboot will feature the original cast – Roseanne Barr (Roseanne), John Goodman (Dan), Sara Gilbert (Darlene), Laurie Metcalf (Jackie), Michael Fishman (D.J.) and Lecy Goranson (Becky).
 Sarah Chalke, who played the character Becky in later seasons, will also appear in another role.
 Johnny Galecki, who played David, currently stars on the CBS sitcom “The Big Bang Theory.”